Breast cancer and my fertility

 - You have a fixed number of eggs in your ovaries when you are born.

-- The number of eggs go down as you get older.
+- As you get older, the number and quality of eggs decreases.
 This means that as you age your chances of becoming pregnant naturally also go down.

 - Your fertility declines 10 to 13 years before menopause.
 This is called the perimenopausal period.